Coarse Information Design: Introduction

-Our first main result in Section \ref{section:Convex} characterizes the designer's optimal information structure and establishes a novel dual relation between the prior density $f$ and the curvature of the value function $u''$.
-For each interval partitional experiment, represented by the cutoffs $\{s_k\}_{k=0}^{N}$, the signal $x_k$ induced within the interval $(s_{k-1},s_k)$ equals the expected value of this interval, computed using the conditional density of the prior distribution, $f(\cdot)/(F(s_k)-F(s_{k-1}))$.
-Under the \textit{optimal} information structure, each cutoff point $s_k$ equals the ``expected value'' of the interval formed by two adjacent signals $(x_k , x_{k+1})$, computed using the conditional ``density,'' $u''(\cdot)/\left(u'\left(x_{k+1}\right)-u'\left(x_k\right)\right)$.
-We call such property of the optimal experiment \textit{dual expectations}.
+Our first main result characterizes the designer's optimal interval-partitional information structure and establishes a novel dual relation between the prior density $f$ and the curvature of the value function $u''$.
+For each interval-partitional experiment, represented by the cutoffs $\{s_k\}_{k=0}^{N}$, the signal $x_k$ induced within the interval $(s_{k-1},s_k)$ equals the expected value of this interval, computed using the conditional density of the prior distribution, $f(\cdot)/(F(s_k)-F(s_{k-1}))$.
+Under the \textit{optimal} interval partition, each cutoff point $s_k$ equals the ``expected value'' of the interval formed by two adjacent signals $(x_k , x_{k+1})$, computed using the conditional ``density,'' $u''(\cdot)/\left(u'\left(x_{k+1}\right)-u'\left(x_k\right)\right)$.
+We call such a property of the optimal experiment \textit{dual expectations}.